JohnEsleyer/Everything-Frontend/README.md

 # Everything Frontend
-This repository is a collection of code snippet, programs, and markdown documents related to frontend web development for my future references.
+This repository is a collection of code snippet, programs, and markdown documents related to frontend web development for future references.

 ### Example Snippets